Skynet, Decentralized Internet (Layer 2)#

 Skyfiles forms contracts with as many hosts as possible on the network.
 Then, when a node wants to upload a file, it sends the data off to a subset of that massive host pool and generates something called a

 Skylinkis a 46 character string of base64 encoded data.
 This data represents a couple things, but for the most part, this link is storing the Merkle root of the file.
-Merkle roots are complicated and you can dive more into them in this paper written by the head of the Sia Foundation, Luke Champine.
+Merkle roots are complicated and you can dive more into them here.
 But basically,

 Skylinksare just unique file identifiers; every single combination of data (think video file) and metadata (think file size) has a unique